- General Collection

 Access to a wide range of online law resources is available via the Law Subject Guide.
 Access is restricted to staff and students of the University of Canberra.

 The Lu Rees Archives is a collection of Australian children's literature resources.
 The Archives, which are the property of the Children's Book Council (ACT), are located on Level D of the Library.

 Items from the Archives may not be removed from the Library but can be used within the building.
 Books in the collection are listed in the Library's catalogue and UCanFind.
 To access an item from the collection you can visit the archive during their opening hours.
 Outside of these hours you will need to fill out a Closed Access Material Form available at the Library Service Desk on Level B of the Library.

 The Clough Collection is a research collection purchased from Dr Richard Clough in 1974.
 The Collection comprises early works on the history of landscape, landscape design, gardens in many countries, plants and gardening, art, architecture and design.
 Titles held in the Clough Collection are listed on the Library's catalogue and UCanFind.

 Material cannot be borrowed, but may be viewed in the Library by prior arrangement.
-To view items in this Collection, please submit a request form at the Library Service Loans Desk.
+To view items in this Collection, please submit a request form at the Library Service Desk.
 Restrictions may be placed on photocopying of this material if an item is in a fragile state.

 The Rare Books Collection comprises books with an imprint pre-1900, plus some special or limited editions.
 Items in the Rare Collection are listed in the Library's catalogue and UCanFind.

 Rare books cannot be borrowed, but may be viewed in the Library by prior arrangement.
 Some items may be viewed but not photocopied because of their fragile state.
-To view items in this Collection, please submit a request form at the Information and Loans Desk (forms are available at the Information and Loans Desk).
+To view items in this Collection, please submit a request form at the Library Service Desk.

-Maps in electronic format are available via the Library catalogue.
+Maps in electronic format are available via the Library catalogue and UCanFind.
 Hardcopy maps are located on Level D of the Library and may be borrowed for up to 21 days.